BitSwap-BiFi/Bitswap-demo/README.md

 ### Run BitSwap

-You can in your cargo.toml
+You can add in your cargo.toml

 ```cargo.toml
 [package]